 Thanks for taking a moment to get a look at my work.

-I’ve been working as a designer now for just over 10 years now.
-Everyday I find myself extremely thankful to have found my way into a career that I truly enjoy.
+I’ve been working as a designer for just over 10 years now.
+Every day I find myself extremely thankful to have found my way into a career I truly enjoy.

-But if there’s anything I’ve learnt from my years as a designer, it’s that one must take risks.
-Creativity is borne from boldness, and boldness never emerges from the timid.
+Although if there’s anything I’ve learned from my years as a designer, it’s that one must take risks.
+Creativity is born from boldness, and boldness never emerges from the timid.
 As a designer, people turn to you to reinvigorate their product–to be certain their message isn’t missed.
-And in doing so, they are placing an enormous level of trust in your ability to ensure the masses receive a rightful and lasting impression of their own work.
+In doing so they are placing an enormous level of trust in your ability to ensure the masses receive a rightful and lasting impression of their own work.

-So yes, this demands audacity on the part of the designer, but that’s not the only quality that brings about optimal results.
+This demands audacity on the part of the designer, but that’s not the only quality that brings optimal results.

 The other?
 Collaboration.

 That is where true quality comes about.
 A designer must actively work with his clients (and colleagues), constantly striving to maintain a keen awareness of their needs and desires.
-Again, your clients are placing a great deal of trust in you.
-In my experience, the strongest level of trust is found within a partnership.
+Again, your clients are placing a great deal of trust in you—and in my experience, the strongest level of trust is found within a partnership.

 Creativity is nice.
 Bravery with a creative approach is effective still further.
-Couple those with active and fruitful collaboration?
+Add into the mix the benefits of active and fruitful collaboration?

 That is power.

 This is what I seek from my work.
 I desperately want to see your product succeed.
 I yearn to watch the public devour your message and ask for seconds.
-Seeing such come to pass is what brings the enjoyment to my work, and as you can see, I understand this enjoyment must be earned.
+Seeing such come to pass is what brings the enjoyment to my work—and as you can plainly see, I understand this enjoyment must be earned.